 Jennifer R. Gremer

-I am a first year PhD student in the Population Biology graduate group studying population and community ecology.
+I am a second year PhD student in the Population Biology graduate group studying population and community ecology.
 I am particularly interested in invasive species, functional traits, and demographic studies.

 Visiting Graduate Student